 - 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Private Call button to dial the preprogrammed ID (number) and initiate the Private Call.
-Proceed to step 5. - To access this feature via the menu, proceed to the next step. - 2 < or > to Call, and press the Menu Select button directly below Call.
-The display shows the last transmitted or received ID.
+Proceed to step 5. - To access this feature via the menu, proceed to the next step.

+2 <or> ✓ or > to Call, and press the Menu Select button directly below Call.

-- 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Onts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed. - or ✓ to the required ID. - 4 Press the PTT button to initiate the Private Call.
-The display shows Calling... <Number>. - 5 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth.
-When you are connected, the display shows the ID of the target radio. - If no acknowledgment is received, the display shows No acknowledge. - 6 Press and hold the PTT button to talk.
-Release the PTT button to listen. - 7 Press to return to the Home screen.
+- 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed. - ✓ or ✓ to the required ID. - Use the keypad to enter the required ID. - 4 Press the PTT button to initiate the Private Call.
+The display shows Calling... <Number>. - 5 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - When you are connected, the display shows the ID of the target radio.

+If no acknowledgment is received, the display shows No acknowledge.

+- 6 Press and hold the PTT button to talk.
+Release the PTT button to listen. - 7 Press a to return to the Home screen.